My GC captured at "stone ship"in Lejre.(Wiking age monument)

 Beside the Cagivas

-I also have a Dnepr K750 with two wheel drive, this bike has in the
+I used to have a Dnepr K750 with two wheel drive, this bike is now sold

-summer 2010 replaced the Jawa 350 with sidecar, wich I used as most
+but in the summer 2010 it replaced the Jawa 350 with sidecar, wich I

-people use a car.
-I get building materials for house and garden, carpets
+used as most people use a car.
+I get building materials for house and

-and go to the scrap yard with almost anything.
+garden, carpets and go to the scrap yard with almost anything.
+Now I

 |